Skip to main content

 If a reboot does not resolve the issue, and the device still cannot connect to the captive portal, you need to stop the Protect service (please note the user will need admin privileges to perform these steps)

-• To stop the HPA, follow one of the above recommended methods and stop the service via the UI or PowerShell.
+• To stop the HPA, follow one of the below recommended methods and stop the service via the UI or PowerShell.

 The device should now be able to connect to the captive portal and thus the Internet.
 If the captive portal does not appear, consider disconnecting from the network and reconnect to prompt the captive portal to appear, or reboot the machine.